Australian Education for Expatriates

 It is beyond the scope of Exfin to provide any substantive advice on schooling overseas – the approach to be taken varies considerably on the expatriate’s host country, the duration of the assignment and a very wide range of factors, including your child’s personality and attributes.
 Needless to say, if you have spent considerable time worrying over issues such as British vs. American schooling, the International Baccalaureate and the value of boarding schools, you are not alone.

-Within the website we focus on providing an overview of the Australian education system(s), some indication of the choices in education which are available, the costs and where you might obtain additional information.
+Within this website we focus on providing an overview of the Australian education system(s) for returning Australian expats and those on assignment to Australia; providing some indication of the choices in education which are available, the applicable costs and where you might obtain additional information.

-If your starting point is to try and identify which schools are available in a particular State or area, please go to our section Choosing a School for details on identifying potential independent (non-government) schools and Education Resources for sites providing online access to Government school directories and other general information.
+The starting point is to try and identify which schools are available in a particular Australian state or area.
+Go to our section Choosing a School for details on identifying potential independent (non-government) schools and Education Resources for sites providing online access to Government school directories and other general information.